 SQL supports the backend of web applications.
 When an attacker uses SQL injection, they are inserting commands into the backend of the application or manipulating the intent of SQL commands by exploiting a weakness in the database.

-To put into perspective why companies should care about SQL Injection: The average data breach in the United States costs $3.8 million.
+To put into perspective why people learn SQL injection: the average data breach in the United States costs $3.8 million.

 A hacker would likely use a classic SQL injection to exploit information.
 If your application has sensitive data, the hacker might want to expose that to cause harm or consequences to the people the data is about.